 Having brand-new granite countertops in your Minnesota home is a lovely thing.
 However, it’s important to keep them looking their absolute best.
 Luckily, granite is very durable.
-It’s not invulnerable and can be stained.
+However, it’s not invulnerable and can be stained.

 Keep your granite counters clean